chef-training/chef-adventures/README.md

   + Learn about node attributes
   + Refactor status page to use node attributes instead of hard-coded values
   + Go through each hard-coded value one at a time, replacing them with node attributes
+  + Add node['hostname'] to your template (tag v3.1)
+  + Add node['cloud']['public_ipv4'] to your template. (tag v3.2)
-  + Do the first two with the students and then let them finish the rest with node attributes
+  + Do the first two with the students and then let them finish the rest with node attributes (tag v3.3)
   + They can run `ohai | less` on their node to see all the available attributes

 ### Episode 4: Shall We Play a Game? 🍔  👾
   + We've learned about machine-generated attributes in the previous section
   + Learn about customizable attributes
-  + Generate an attributes file
+  + chef generate attribute default (tag v4.1)
-  + Put an embeddable game from Kongregate on your site:  http://www.kongregate.com/games_for_your_site
+  + Put an embeddable game from Kongregate on your site:  http://www.kongregate.com/games_for_your_site (tag v4.2)
-  + Refactor the code to use attributes to determine which game shows up on your site (width, height, base, src)
+  + Refactor the code to use attributes to determine which game shows up on your site (width, height, base, src) (tag v4.3)
-  + Test different attributes using Test Kitchen attributes in .kitchen.yml
+  + Test different attributes using Test Kitchen attributes in .kitchen.yml (tag v4.4)

 Here be dragons...
 ===============================